 XI.C.
 Academic Sabbatical Leave

 A. General Policy

 The individual faculty member's load is determined through consultation of department chairpersons, the Dean, and the faculty member.
-A normal undergraduate load is considered to be twenty-four equated hours per year in the College of Arts and Sciences, School of Business, School of Nursing, and School of Applied Studies and either twelve or thirteen credit hours in the School of Law.
-Graduate teaching loads are negotiated by the Dean of the school involved.
-Reduction of teaching loads for department chairpersons and for others who have responsibility for the direction of such extracurricular activities as athletics, band, orchestra, drama, and debate, provided that such activities are considered to be a part of the teacher's regular assignment, is determined by the Dean of the major academic unit and the Vice President for Academic Affairs.
-Should circumstances necessitate deviation from the normal load, adjustment should be made in the teaching assignment for the following year.
+A normal undergraduate load is considered to be twenty-four equated hours per year.
+In certain situations, particularly relating to graduate teaching loads, Deans, working with the Office of the Vice President for Academic Affairs, may determine alternate teaching expectations taking into account issues such as overall staffing levels, new program development, curricular revision, accreditation needs, scholarly pursuits and grant opportunities, and budgets.
+Reduction of teaching loads for department chairpersons and for others who have responsibility for the direction of extracurricular or administrative activities, provided that such activities are considered to be a part of the teacher's regular assignment, is determined by the Dean of the major academic unit and the Vice President for Academic Affairs.
+(See Section Five I.C.5) Should circumstances necessitate deviation from the normal load, adjustment will be made in the teaching assignment in future semesters.

 These regulations apply to the regular load for which a basic salary is paid, but do not apply where an overload assignment is authorized for extra compensation.